richardschoen/iforgit/pdmoptions.md

 You can use the sample PDM option names provided or create your own as desired.

 # Exporting and Import Source Member Changes from a Git Repository
 The ```SRCTOGIT``` command is used to commit member changes to a git repository.
-It's the priomary command most developers will use to commit changes for a source member to the selected library's git repository.
+This is the primary command most developers will use to commit changes for a source member to the selected library's git repository from PDM, RDI or VS Code.

 The ```SRCFRMGIT``` command can get back the most recent comcmint from a repository.